MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/assistant.md

 **Sales manager, seller, or any other similar role**:

 - Use the assistant to stay on top of your day.
 More information: [Use the assistant to guide customer communications](use-assistant-guide-customer-communications.md)
 - Manage your insight cards by turning on or off.
-More information: [Turn on or off the insight cards](turn-on-off-insight-cards.md)
+More information: [Turn on or off insight cards](turn-on-off-insight-cards.md)
 - Reference of default insight cards.
 More information: [Insight cards reference](action-cards-reference.md)

 ## Assistant studio tutorials